Quantitative-Finance-Lab/Clinic_Operation/README.md

 - **Urban-Rural Classification:**
   - Urban classification (`Urban`: 1 for urban, 0 for rural)
+  - Metropolitan classification (`Metropolitan`: 1 for Metropolitan, 0 for else)
+  - Seoul/other greater Seoul classification ('Seoul/other greater Seoul': 1 for Seoul, 2 for other greater Seoul, 0 for else)

 ### **Analysis Potential**
-The dataset is designed for **clinic operation/survival analysis**, with the **closure of clinics** serving as the event of interest.
-Researchers can use this dataset to investigate operational patterns across different primary healthcare institution types, regional disparities, and the impact of various healthcare resource factors.
+The dataset is designed for **primary care institution operation/survival analysis**, with the **closure of primary care institution** serving as the event of interest.
+Researchers can use this dataset to investigate operational patterns across different primary hhcare institution types, regional disparities, and the impact of various healthcare resource factors.

 ---